appanp/supply-chain-fundas/supply_chain_terminology.md

 - [Vimaan Automates the Warehouse Inbound/Receiving Process](https://vimaan.ai/warehouse-receiving/)

 **Replenishment**: Replenishment is a process where stocks stored at non-pickface locations(also referred to as reserved locations or bulk locations) are sent to the pickface locations within the warehouse.
 A pickface(also referred to as a Forward Location) is a location set up for loose picking.
 This is a WMS feature.
+To know more, refer to [this link](https://www.autostoresystem.com/insights/warehouse-inventory-replenishment-and-why-its-mandatory).

-**Return Management**: This is a warehouse operation.
-TODO
+**Return Management**: Returns management is the systematic approach for dealing with customer returns.
+It ensures efficiency, customer satisfaction, and cost-effectiveness.
+Returns Management focuses on the efficient handling and processing of customer returns.
+It is essential for merchants as it directly impacts customer experience, operations efficiency, and business profitability.
+Managing a return across the full life cycle includes RMA authorization and validation.
+The final return resolution can be a refund, exchange, store credit, or even a warranty return.
+Efficient returns management is crucial for maintaining positive customer relationships and loyalty.
+By providing a seamless and hassle-free returns process, merchants can enhance customer satisfaction and trust.
+This is a warehouse operation.
+For more info, refer to [this link](https://www.returnlogic.com/returns-management-software/)

 **Supply Chain Operations Reference (SCOR)**: It is a standard from the [Association for Supply Chain Management (ASCM)](https://www.ascm.org/).
 SCOR is a hierarchical process model.
 SCOR is not a static set of standards.
 [SCOR DS](https://www.ascm.org/corporate-solutions/standards-tools/scor-ds), our newest iteration, is open-access and [fully digital](https://scor.ascm.org/).
 It is even more comprehensive than previous versions with the inclusion of sustainability standards and supply-chain orchestration enablers.
 SCOR DS shifts thinking from a linear supply chain model to a more synchronous network.